Missouri Nursing Colleges, Degrees & Licenses

 Cox College offers a master of science in nursing (MSN) degree program designed to train practitioners who will be frontline leaders in roles featuring substantial clinical, mental health and educational duties.
 Graduates employ evidence-based practices to inspire and drive change for both individual patients and the broader communities in which they work.

 Students select one of two MSN program tracks.
 These are the family nurse practitioner (FNP) and psychiatric mental health nurse practitioner (PMHNP) tracks.
-Regardless of placement, students will spend their first semesters studying leadership systems, advanced physiology and ethical and legal practices.
+Regardless of placement, students will spend their first semesters studying leadership systems, advanced physiology, and ethical and legal practices.
 Both tracks feature a 780 clinical hour training requirement.

 The FNP track is a 45-credit program that can be completed somewhere between five and seven semesters, depending on the pace of study.
 Upon completion of their degree, students can take the national certification exam to become certified as an FNP.
 The curriculum consists of online didactic coursework and clinical practice.
 Admission for this track is offered in the spring and fall semesters.